ChadJoey/ChadJoey.github.io/_posts/2025-07-11-fps-engine.md

 ## About the Project
 An 8-week custom C++ engine project built by a team of 6 at BUas, on top of Bee, the university's in-house learning engine which provides a basic set of engine features for students to build upon.
 The engine, originally developed by team Wasp, was later merged with a graphics team called Firefly and continued as Firewasp.
 At the end of the block the engine was selected as the custom tech for the next group project.

-This page covers the engine block.
-The game built on top of it is covered separately.

 **Team:** 6 programmers (Wasp)
 **Duration:** 8 weeks